Introduction

 Natalie MacLean 26:36

+I love it.
+I love it.
 Not to be morbid again, or go dark here.
-But which one would you like served at your funeral, which is a long way from now.
+But which wine would you like served at your funeral, which is a long way from now.

 Steven Laine 26:42

-Definitely a really, really expensive champagne.
+Definitely a really, really expensive Champagne.
 I would want everybody to enjoy my life and celebrate my life and enjoy their own life as well.
-I mean, champagne is one of those drinks where it’s got a stigma as well, you drink it only on special occasions.
-But when you open a great bottle of champagne, you create an occasion, I think we should be doing more of that, especially after COVID I personally don’t believe there’s going to be a recession in the coming years, I think we’re gonna have another roaring 20s.
+I mean, Champagne is one of those drinks where it’s got a stigma as well, you drink it only on special occasions.
+But when you open a great bottle of Champagne, you create an occasion.
+I think we should be doing more of that, especially after COVID.
+I personally don’t believe there’s going to be a recession in the coming years.
+I think we’re gonna have another roaring ’20s.
 Everybody just wants to get back out and enjoy life.
 And what better way to do that and cracking open a great bottle of wine with great friends.
-Oh,

 Natalie MacLean 27:12